One of the secrets to getting through perimenopause, menopause and post-menopause is making some lifestyle changes.

 It feels like the older I get the more important ANZAC Day feels.
 Do you feel like that too?

-The world is still going through COVID-19 and many memes have popped up on social media like the following.
+The world has been through Covid-19 and many memes have popped up on social media like the following.

 R.E.S.P.E.C.T